Andrei-cloud/go_hsm/README.md

 - Hot-reload support: reload plugins at runtime with SIGHUP, no server restart required.
 - CLI for server management, plugin management, and cryptographic utilities.
 - Compatible with Thales/Racal HSM protocols and standard PIN block formats.
+- Table-driven tests and example-driven documentation for all exported APIs.
+- Structured logging and error handling for robust production and development use.

 ---